awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.AppClosure.md

 If you are done testing, you can remove the resources you created to test the Tic\-Tac\-Toe application to avoid incurring any charges\.

-**To remove resources you created**
+**To remove the resources you created**

-1. Remove the Games table you created in DynamoDB\.
+1. Remove the `Games` table that you created in DynamoDB\.

 1. Terminate the Elastic Beanstalk environment to free up the Amazon EC2 instances\.

-1. Delete the IAM role you created\.
+1. Delete the IAM role that you created\.

-1. Remove the object you created in Amazon S3\.
+1. Remove the object that you created in Amazon S3\.